fameteor/meteor-template-1.7/README.md

 - `stylus` deprecated

-- modify the hlp_count to deal with both arrays and cursors

 - translate date in user management with moment in the right languageSelect

 - Language support I18n files : where to put client.dataLoadingMsg in client.main.dataLoadingMsg ?